ikromnurrohim/webmethods-api-gateway-guide/README.md

 # webmethods-api-gateway-guide
-Guidance for Installing and configuring webMethods API Gateway
+Guidance for Installing and configuring webMethods API Gateway on Linux